Raised in Far North Queensland; a North Queensland Cowboys and Queensland Reds hopeful, Steve is a Queenslander to his

 In late 2013, over a ‘few’ red wines Steve and well-known Queenslander business identity Jim McKnoulty had a ‘bloody good idea’ to further improve their great State of Queensland – the Queensland Futures Institute.

-Steve has successfully led complex, high profile public policy reforms, and has extensive experience as a media spokesperson and regularly provides comment on current public policy issues.
+Steve has successfully led complex public policy reform initiatives; has extensive experience as a media spokesperson and regularly provides comment on current public policy issues.

 Nicole has had a varied and extensive career over 25 years in business, government and charitable sectors.
 Starting as a property and environment lawyer with Herbert Smith Freehills and then various policy and communication roles at the Environmental Protection Agency.
 She has also been a policy and research manager with the Property Council of Australia and business development manager with ClarkeKann.
 As the principal of Fuschia Consulting she has produced corporate charity events such as the Brisbane Big City Barbecue for eight years.
 Nicole has also been an Ambassador of the Lord Mayor’s Charitable Trust since 2010.